LeCAD-PEG/SOLPS-GUI/doc/source/howto/cpo2ids/index.rst

 Ion density and ion temperature in IDS database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In IDS database, the structure of ion dataset, shown in Fig.
+In IDS database, the structure of ion dataset, shown in
 :num:`Fig. #ids-ions`, is more extensive in comparison with the
 electrons dataset, shown in :num:`Fig. #ids-electrons`, while ion
 density and ion temperature dataset structure, shown in